ohmyshake/programming-tutorial/book/intro.md

 :height: 100
 ```

-Parallel computing skill in Python and C++, and HPC tutrial.
+Parallel computing skill in Python and C++, and HPC tutrials.
 :::